What Can Be Done for Bronchitis in Dogs, Acute or Chronic

-Dog Bronchitis, acute or chronic, usually affects middle-aged to older dogs.
+Bronchitis in dogs, acute or chronic, usually affects middle-aged to older dogs.
 The cause of canine bronchitis isn’t completely clear but has often resulted from untreated respiratory issues like Kennel Cough.
-Constant contact with atmospheric pollutants like cigarette smoke, airborne fumes, and house dust could also contribute to dog bronchitis.
+Constant contact with atmospheric pollutants like cigarette smoke, airborne fumes, and house dust could also contribute to bronchitis in dogs.
 If your dog has spasms of coughing for several days, you will want to address this problem immediately.
 If it is not treated, bronchitis can turn into pneumonia, COPD, or emphysema.
 The latter two cannot be reversed so you want to be sure that you are making the effort to treat the dog bronchitis.

 - Harsh, Dry Coughing